Together for the Danube

 At the end of 2010 the European Commission introduced the European Strategy for the Danube Region (EUSDR) which had been developed by the Directorate General for Regional Policy (DG REGIO) together with the 14 states of the Danube Region.
 The implementation of the EU Strategy for the Danube Region began in 2011.
 The eleven thematic priorities are each jointly coordinated by two states of the Danube Region.
 Austria, together with Romania, holds responsibility for Priority Area 1a - Improving mobility and multimodality on the inland waterways.

-BMK (Federal Ministry for Climate Action, Environment, Energy, Mobility, Innovation and Technology - formerly BMVIT) and the Romanian Ministry of Transport assume the role of Priority Area Coordinators (PACs), while viadonau supports the BMK as Technical Secretariat on the operational level.
+BMIMI (Federal Ministry for Innovation, Mobility and Infrastructure - formerly BMK) and the Romanian Ministry of Transport assume the role of Priority Area Coordinators (PACs), while viadonau supports the BMIMI as Technical Secretariat on the operational level.

 The core of the Danube Region Strategy is an Action Plan that includes fields of action and measures for all Priority Areas.
 In the area of inland navigation these Actions are: